Variational quantum algorithm for anion exchange across electrolyzer membrane: Variational quantum algorithm

 \subsection{Weak formulation framework including boundary conditions}

-We apply the weak formulation proposed by Bengoechea et al. \cite{bengoechea2025towards}.
-For the approach to be applicable to the problem \eqref{eq:diffusion_equation}, it must be slightly reformulated by recognizing that the charge profile $c(x, t)$ can be decomposed into two components, namely, the steady-state solution and the transient solution:
+\js{We apply the weak formulation framework proposed by Bengoechea et al. \cite{bengoechea2025towards}.
+In a weak formulation, instead of requiring the differential equation to hold pointwise, it is tested against functions $v \in V$, where $V$ is, in the present case, a Sobolev space.
+This results in linear operator equations in integral form, the weak formulation of the original equation.
+For the diffusion problem considered here, the linear operator equations are equivalent to the optimality condition of a minimization of a quadratic functional over the function space $V$.
+Replacing the originally infinite-dimensional $V$ with a finite-dimensional subspace then yields a spatial discretization of the problem and produces a finite-dimensional quadratic minimization problem amenable to the VQA paradigm.} For the approach to be applicable to \eqref{eq:diffusion_equation}, the problem must be slightly reformulated by recognizing that the charge profile $c(x, t)$ can be decomposed into two components, namely, the steady state solution and the transient solution:

 where $\tilde c(x, t)$ is the transient solution.
 Then, eq. \eqref{eq:diffusion_equation} is reformulated in terms of the transient solution $\tilde c(x, t)$:

 with the following initial,

 and homogeneous Dirichlet boundary conditions,